 We have an in-depth blog article breaking down our size guide that you can read here.
 We also explain how to measure yourself correctly below.

 The three key measurements to determine your size are your bust, waist and hip measurements.
 We list which ever measurements are relevant to the fit of the style in each product description.
 We recommend you use a flat, fabric measuring tape to take your measurements.
 For best results, measure without clothes on and in front of a mirror so you can make sure you are holding the tape firmly and correctly.
 Below is a guide to where to take each measurement however each body is different so please adjust placement where necessary and make sure you are measuring the widest part of each section.

-The bust measurement is the most important measurement in the majority of our styles, specifically our dresses.
+The bust measurement is the most important measurement in the majority of our styles.
 To measure your bust, place the tape measure underneath your armpit and run it all the way around the fullest part of your bust and across your back and shoulder blades.
 For best results, wear the bra you plan on wearing with the garment.
-Your bra strap can be used to help keep the tape flat as you measure.